grezniczek/redcap_pdf_actiontags/README.md

 - `@PDF-FIELDNOTEDATA="text"`

    This action tag only applies to 'form with saved data' PDFs.
 When set, it replaces the field note of a field with the text supplied as the parameter, but only when there is an actual data value present in the field.

+## Acknowledgements

+- This is the External Module-version of an [earlier project](https://github.com/grezniczek/redcap-pdf-actiontags) that required modification of the REDCap source code.

+- Thanks to Luke Stevens for suggesting how to implement this despite the lack of a _hook at the right place_.